Learning Outcomes

 Rights Granted and Reserved

-The lease should set out any rights granted to the tenant (such as rights of way or use of common areas) and any rights reserved to the landlord (such as entry for inspection or repairs).
+The lease should set out any rights granted to the tenant (such as rights of way or use of common areas, and rights to services) and any rights reserved to the landlord (such as entry for inspection, repair, and rights to lay or maintain services).
+Define common parts and the building carefully in multi-let properties to avoid uncertainty about responsibility and access.

 Key Term: easement